The Westridge Trail

 Length 9.4 miles one way · Climbing 2450 feet

 A complete round-trip hike on this trail, returning on Highway One, would be 19 miles.
 A better option is to return by car shuttle or bicycle along Highway One, making a 9 mile hike if you park at the Whitehouse Ridge trailhead or 12 miles if you park on the highway.
-Highway One does have a wide shoulder but speeding trucks and RVs make riding a bicycle on it somewhat hazardous.
+Highway One does have a wide shoulder but speeding trucks and RVs make cycling on it somewhat hazardous.

 Hiking the trail from south to north provides increasingly dramatic views as the trail climbs up Chalk Mountain.
 If returning by bicycle, you'll get a lot of help from the strong afternoon sea breezes that blow from north to south.